Follow Me Mode (GCS Enabled)¶

-- Set up your Copter at the field and establish a MAVLink connection over wireless telemetry
+Set up your Copter and establish a MAVLink connection over wireless telemetry

-- In the Mission Planner Flight Data screen try right-clicking on a nearby spot and select “Fly to Here”.
+In Mission Planner Flight Data screen try right-clicking on a nearby spot and select “Fly to Here”.
 If this works, you’re ready to try Follow Me mode.

-- In the Mission Planner, enter Control-F, which will open the following window.
+In Mission Planner, enter Control-F to open the following window.
 Click on “Follow Me”

-- This will bring up this window.
-Select the serial port that is assigned to your GPS device and whatever baud rate it uses.
+This will bring up this window.
+Select the serial port that’s assigned to your GPS device and the baud rate it uses.

-- Once you click “Connect”, the Mission Planner will read the GPS data from your device and send it to your Copter as “fly to here” commands every two seconds.
+Once you click “Connect”, Mission Planner will read GPS data from your device and send it to your Copter as “fly to here” commands every two seconds.